enginBozkurt/RemoteSLAM/README.md

-Kalibr is a toolbox that solves the following calibration problems:
+ is a toolbox that solves the following  problems:

 1. **Multiple camera **:
     intrinsic a